 - The financial statement of the student's parents;

-- Statements and letters of recommendation for which the student has waived his or her right of access, or which were placed in the student's records before January 1, 1975 or for which the student has waived his right of access in writing.
+- Statements and letters of recommendation for which the student has waived their right of access, or which were placed in the student's records before January 1, 1975 or for which the student has waived their right of access in writing.
 Except that, if these letters and statements have been used for any purpose other than that for which they were originally prepared, the student may inspect and review them;

-- Records connected with an application to attend Elgin Community College or a program of Elgin Community College if that application was denied;
+- Records connected with an application to attend the College or a program of the College if that application was denied;

-Within the general policy, College officials will secure a student's prior written consent before disclosure of personally identifiable information contained in the student's education records.
-The College reserves the right for its officials to make such disclosures without the student's consent in the following circumstances:
+School officials will secure a student's prior written consent before disclosure of personally identifiable information contained in the student's education records.
+The College reserves the right for its officials to make such disclosures without the student's consentin the following circumstances: